History of Spain: Decline under the 'Minor' Habsburgs (17th century)

-By the 17th century, the Catholic Church and Spain had showcased a close bond to one another, attesting to the fact that Spain was virtually free of Protestantism during the 16th century.
+By the 17th century, the Catholic Church and Spain had a close bond, attesting to the fact that Spain was virtually free of Protestantism during the 16th century.
 In 1620, there were 100,000 Spaniards in the clergy; by 1660 the number had grown to about 200,000, and the Church owned 20% of all the land in Spain.
 The Spanish bureaucracy in this period was highly centralized, and totally reliant on the king for its efficient functioning.
-Under Charles II, the councils became the sinecures of wealthy aristocrats despite various attempt at reform.
+Under Charles II, the councils became the sinecures of wealthy aristocrats despite attempts at reform.
 Political commentators in Spain, known as arbitristas, proposed a number of measures to reverse the decline of the Spanish economy, with limited success.
-In rural areas of Spain, heavy taxation of peasants reduced agricultural output as peasants in the countryside migrated to the cities.
-The influx of silver from the Americas has been cited as the cause of inflation, although only one fifth of the precious metal, i.e. the quinto real (royal fifth), actually went to Spain.
+In rural areas, heavy taxation of peasants reduced agricultural output as peasants migrated to the cities.
+The influx of silver from the Americas has been cited as the cause of inflation, although only the quinto real (royal fifth) actually went to Spain.
 A prominent internal factor was the Spanish economy's dependence on the export of luxurious Merino wool, which had its markets in northern Europe reduced by war and growing competition from cheaper textiles.

 The once proud Spanish army was falling far behind its foes.
-It did badly at Bergen op Zoom in 1622, and finance was not to blame.
-The Dutch won very easily at Hertogenbosch and Wesel in 1629.
+It did badly at Bergen op Zoom in 1622.
+The Dutch won very easily at 's-Hertogenbosch and Wesel in 1629.
 In 1632 the Dutch captured the strategic fortress town of Maastricht, repulsing three relief armies and dooming the Spanish to defeat.

 While Spain built a rich American Empire that exported a silver treasure fleet every year, it was unable to focus its financial, military, and diplomatic power on building up its Spanish base.
 The Crown's dedication to destroying Protestantism through almost constant warfare created a cultural ethos among Spanish leaders that undermined the opportunity for economic modernization or industrialization.
 When Philip II died in 1598, his treasury spent most of its income on funding the huge deficit, which continued to grow.
 In peninsular Spain, the productive forces were undermined by steady inflation, heavy taxation, immigration of ambitious youth to the colonies, and by depopulation.
 Industry went into reverse – Seville in 1621 operated 400 looms, where it had 16,000 a century before.
 Religiosity led by saints and mystics, missionaries and crusaders, theologians and friars dominated Spanish culture, with the psychology of a reward in the next world.
 Palmer and Colton argue: